-- 1 Education and Workforce Development Cabinet - 2 Kentucky Board of Education - 3 Department of Education - 4 (Revised Administrative Regulation) - 5 703 KAR 5:225.
-School and district accountability, recognition, support, and - 6 consequences. - 7 RELATES TO: KRS 158.645, 158.6451, 158.6453, 158.6455, 20 U.S.C.
-7861 - 8 STATUTORY AUTHORITY: KRS 158.6453; 158.6455 - 9 NECESSITY, FUNCTION, AND CONFORMITY: - 10 KRS 158.6453 requires the Kentucky Board of Education to create and implement a balanced - statewide assessment program that measures the achievement of students, schools, and districts; - complies with the federal No Child Left Behind Act of 2001, 20 U.S.C. secs.
-6301 et seq., or its - successor; and ensures accountability.
-KRS 158.6455 requires the Kentucky Board of Education, - 14 following the revision of academic standards and development of a student assessment program, - to create an accountability system to classify schools and districts, including a formula for - 16 accountability, goals for improvement, and rewards and consequences.
-This administrative - 17 regulation establishes the statewide system of accountability, recognition, support, and - 18 consequences, and meets requirements of the U.S. Department of Education to receive approval - of a state-level waiver of specific requirements of the federal No Child Left Behind Act of 2001 - 20 pursuant to 20 U.S.C.
-7861. - 21 Section 1.
+- 5 703 KAR 5:225.
+School and district accountability, recognition, support, and consequences. - 6 RELATES TO: KRS 158.645, 158.6451, 158.6453, 158.6455, 20 U.S.C.
+7861 - 7 STATUTORY AUTHORITY: KRS 158.6453; 158.6455 - 8 NECESSITY, FUNCTION, AND CONFORMITY: - KRS 158.6453 requires the Kentucky Board of Education to create and implement a balanced 9 10 statewide assessment program that measures the achievement of students, schools, and districts; complies with the federal No Child Left Behind Act of 2001, 20 U.S.C. secs.
+6301 et seq., or its 11 successor; and ensures accountability.
+KRS 158.6455 requires the Kentucky Board of Education, 12 following the revision of academic standards and development of a student assessment program, 13 14 to create an accountability system to classify schools and districts, including a formula for accountability, goals for improvement, and rewards and consequences.
+This administrative 15 regulation establishes the statewide system of accountability, recognition, support, and 16 17 consequences, and meets requirements of the U.S. Department of Education to receive approval of a state-level waiver of specific requirements of the federal No Child Left Behind Act of 2001

+- 1 Section 1.
 Definitions.
-(1) "Annual measurable objective" or "AMO" means the improvement - 22 goal for each school or district calculated from the total [overall] score of the Next-generation - 23 leaners component.
+(1) "Annual measurable objective" or "AMO" means the improvement - 2 goal for each school or district calculated from the total [overall] score of the Next-generation